datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 4.2  Units  TC "Section 4.2  Units" \\f C \\l "2" .

-A Unit Holder’s economic interest in the Company shall be represented by the "Unit" or "Units" held by such Unit Holder.
-Each Unit Holder’s respective Units shall be set forth on **Schedule A** attached hereto.
+A Unit Holder's economic interest in the Company shall be represented by the "Unit" or "Units" held by such Unit Holder.
+Each Unit Holder's respective Units shall be set forth on **Schedule A** attached hereto.
 Each Unit Holder hereby agrees that its interest in the Company and in its Units shall for all purposes be personal property.
 A Unit Holder